 What WAS this agency’s differentiator back in the day could now be considered the very thing holding them back in the current marketplace.
 That’s why the director of this agency and I were talking about how to define some niche options and then evaluate, narrow down, and select a niche to pursue in order to achieve their revenue goals on the web side of their house.

-Here were the questions I encouraged this director to answer for herself and her agency:
+Below are a selection of the questions I encouraged this director to answer for herself and her agency:

 How Do You Narrow Down a Niche Market?

 - What do you want to be known for?
 What do you want your agency to be known for?